Find out more about how to treat rabbit ear infections and ear mite infestations.

 1. Keep your rabbit comfortable

-'So that your rabbits can’t hurt themselves trying to get away, it's important to ensure they're in a comfortable position before you start the check.
-Give them a bit of a fuss or a treat first to make sure they are happy and relaxed but, if you notice they're distressed at any point, stop and allow them to move away.
+To make sure your rabbit can’t hurt themselves trying to get away, you’ll need to keep them in a comfortable position.
+Give them a fuss or a treat first to make sure they’re happy.
+If your rabbit seems distressed at any point, stop and allow them to move away.